Andrew-code2020/MS2/README.md

 3. Wellness
 4. City Breaks.

-The problem that we are trying to solve is that current holiday websites in Ireland offer too many types of holidays.
-We want to slim the offer down and focus on these four strategically valuable markets.
-We have designed the website to offer quick links to the best quality holidays in these four areas.
-The success of this website is that the user is able to locate the holiday they want quickly and easily without having to sift through the large amounts of offers on other sites.
+The problem that we are trying to solve is that current holiday websites in Ireland offer too many different types of holiday.
+We want to slim down the offerings and focus on these four strategically valuable markets.
+We have designed the website to offer bitesize information on the best quality holidays in these four areas.
+The success of this website is that the user is able to locate the type of holiday they want quickly and easily without having to sift through the large amounts of offers on other sites.
+Further success will be measured by the number of emails we receive asking us to make a holiday booking.

 ### UX